 By checking "I Agree" on the SF 424 (R&R) block 17 you agree to fully comply with the Lobbying Disclosure Act of 1995, 2 U.S.C. § 1601 et seq.
 If your grant amount exceeds \$100,000 you are certifying that you do not have lobbying activity to disclose.
 If you have lobbying activity that you must disclose under 31 U.S.C.
-1352 as implemented by the DoD in 32 CFR Part 2 you must_attach the completed SF-LLL Disclosure of Lobbying Activities.
+1352 as implemented by the DoD in 32 CFR Part 2 you must attach the completed SF-LLL Disclosure of Lobbying Activities.
 You can find instructions for completing this form at Forms | Grants.gov.

 G.2.b.
-Unpaid Delinquent Tax Liability or a Felony Conviction under Any Federal Law - DoD Appropriations

-By checking "I Agree" on the SF 424 (R&R) block 17 you represent that you are not a corporation that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in timely manner pursuant to an agreement with the authority responsible for collecting the tax liability; AND that you represent that you are not a corporation that was convicted of a felony criminal violation under any Federal law within the preceding 24 months.
+Unpaid Delinquent Tax Liability or a Felony Conviction under Any Federal Law - DoD Appropriations corporation that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in timely manner pursuant to an agreement with the authority responsible for collecting the tax liability; AND that you represent that you are not a corporation that was convicted of a felony criminal violation under any Federal law within the preceding 24 months.